forcedotcom/LightningTestingService/README.md

 ### Installation

-Install the pilot version of the LTS for Salesforce DX by running the following command in your command line shell.
+Install the LTS for Salesforce DX by running the following command in your command line shell.

 ```bash
 sfdx plugins:install salesforcedx